LeastSaneDeveloper/Browser-Comparison/README.md

 I made this repository to provide a comparison of modern browsers, evaluating them across multiple metrics including privacy, security, performance, compatibility with modern web standards, and their impact on the browser ecosystem.

+**NOTE**: All information gathered on the speed of the browsers is fragmented.
+It depends on many things, such as the hardware, OS, etc. Many niche-ish browsers in this list do not have enough data.
+That is why I decided not to include sources on their speeds.

 With the information in this project, (hopefully) you will be able to make an informed choice.
 The goal is not to find a single “best” browser, the goal is to find the one which suits your threat model.

 ## Overview